- Asparagus: Quick Care Guide

 It’s very important to choose where you’re going to plant your asparagus with extreme care.
 Because you’ll be harvesting your asparagus for over 20 years, make sure that the spot you’re choosing is absolutely perfect.
-Many people opt for raised beds, as they provide great drainage potential and ease of harvesting.
+Many people opt for growing asparagus in raised beds, as they provide great drainage potential and ease of harvesting.

 Asparagus prefers full sun, although it can tolerate a little bit of shade.
 Selecting a spot where your asparagus will have optimal sun conditions is best, especially given that it will keep returning year after year!